saltzm/cgen/README.md

   }
 })
 ```
+## Running cgen

+In order to run cgen you'll first need to download the javascript version of [ribosome](http://sustrik.github.io/ribosome/).

-Then define a file `package.js.dna` as follows:
+Create a file `package.js.dna` in the same directory as ribosome.js and cgen.js.dna containing the following:
 ```
 ./!include("IntArray.js.dna")
 ```